lqy09/AMLS_assignment23_24/README.md

 pip install -r A/requirements.txt
 ```

+## Cuda Version
+This project is tested on CUDA 11.6 with GPU accerleration during training.
+OS used in this project is Windows 11.

 ## Quick Start

 To reproduce the results in the report and hyperparameter tuning process, run